List of Home and Away characters introduced in 2005: Eve Jacobsen

 Eve is later revealed to be alive and the body was that of Laura McPhearson, who disappeared on the same day Eve supposedly died.
 She continues baiting Peter and targets his apartment complex by moving in and assuming the identity of "Maxine Trood" (an anagram of "I Am Next Door").
 She stages a bomb threat at the complex, forcing the area to be evacuated but it is only an alarm clock going off.
 Eve then sends a videotape to Jack Holden (Paul O'Brien) and Martha MacKenzie's (Jodi Gordon) engagement party and Peter is rattled.
 He solves the anagram but is still one step behind Eve.
 Peter receives an email telling him to arrive at the abandoned abattoir alone and he comes face to face with Eve but she overpowers him and tells him how she escaped the fire.
 Jack arrives on the scene and tackles Eve but she gets away.
 Peter and Jack separate in order to find her but Eve holds Jack over a balcony three stories above.
 Peter agrees to offer himself in exchange while Tracey Thompson (Sarah Enright) and several others circle behind and apprehend Eve.
 At the station, Peter tells her he has won but when he leaves the room she smirks, plotting revenge.
-Eve reappears at Jack and Martha's wedding and takes Tracey hostage and Peter bargains with her in the same manner he did for Jack but Tracey reveals she is Eve's accomplice.
-A gas explosion trigged by a cake with sparklers occurs and Eve and Tracey are killed instantly.
+Eve reappears at Jack and Martha's wedding and takes Tracey hostage and Peter bargains with her in the same manner he did for Jack, but Tracey reveals she is Eve's accomplice.
+Eve once more declares that she's about to get revenge against all of Summer Bay, only to realize too late that the room they're in has been filled with gas from an open gas bottle, and even worse, a waitress holding a cake with sparklers has walked in.
+A gas explosion occurs, and Eve and Tracey are killed instantly, becoming the first fatal casualties of the explosion.

 The Summer Bay Stalker storyline featuring Eve was nominated for "Best Storyline" at the 2006 Inside Soap Awards.
 Eve ruining Jack and Martha's wedding day was nominated for "Best Storyline" at the 2007 Inside Soap Awards.
 Eve also featured as part of Digital Spy's Serial Killer Poll in 2012.

 Michael Idato of the Sydney Morning Herald hailed Eve's campaign of Terror against the Bay as "the storyline of the moment, discussed everywhere from the office canteen to the corridors of power."
 On Eve's revelation as the Summer Bay stalker, He opined "Of course, we knew all along.
 The clue?
 She was the only suspect not in the show's opening titles.
 Haven't you learnt your lessons?
 It's always the guest star."
 An Inside Soap reporter branded Eve plotting to blow up the murder mystery party a "bonkers – but nonetheless brilliant" storyline.